Call to reach our student support team

 Declining Profits

+Farm bankruptcies are up 46% this year alone. many producers are operating at a loss, hoping the situation changes.
+Chemical fertilizer prices have nearly tripled since 2019.
 When the soil food web is restored, farmers no longer need to apply chemicals as ecosystem functions are restored.
 Reduced irrigation and plowing requirements also result in cost savings.

 For more visit How It Works.

-The Foundation Courses Plus (FC+) 2025 Curriculum
+The Foundation Courses (FC) 2026 Curriculum

 Foundation Course 1